twisterghost/my-configs/README.md

 The primary functionality of this repo is to serve as a master copy of my files.
-Sourcing `bash-profile.sh` from a `.bash_profile` will load up all of my usual functions and alises dynamically from `scripts/`, as well as ensure that the files are up to date with this repo upon startup or re-sourcing.
+Sourcing `bash-profile.sh` from a `.bash_profile` will load up all of my usual functions and alises dynamically from `scripts/`.

+I am a cross-platform user, so these scripts have been kept such that they work on OSX and GNU/Linux - specifically Ubuntu.
+Additionally, there is a file for getting Windows installation to a solid starting point.